You can find tools by the PCORI Foundational Expectations for Partnerships in Research listed below. The tools can be tailored to meet your needs.

 - Some tools include instructions and examples.
 You can look at these instructions and examples by clicking the files that are labeled “instructions.”

-- For a ready-to-use file, click on the files labeled as “ready to use.”
+- For a ready to use file, click on the files labeled as “ready to use.”
 In these files, search for brackets [ ] and green text and fill in information for your team.

 PCORI Foundational Expectations